Reflection on the UN’s work in Georgia and Goals for United Nations Day

 What was the Summit of the Future and what role did Georgia have?

 The Summit of the Future held at the United Nations Headquarters in September 22-23 offered an opportunity to respond to the challenges of today and tomorrow.
 The Summit of the Future saw world leaders adopt a Pact for the Future that includes 56 concrete measures to address pressing global problems.
 The Pact for the Future outlines a vision for the future and commits world leaders to accelerating progress towards the 2030 Agenda for Sustainable Development.
 It also aims to reform the UN Security Council, the international financial architecture and promote international peace.
 The Summit adopted a landmark Declaration on Future Generations pledging to put the well-being and future generations first.
-The Summit endorsed the Global Digital Compact which outlines a bold vision of digital cooperation and Artificial Governance to accelerate sustainable development.
+The Summit endorsed the Global Digital Compact which outlines a bold vision of digital and Artificial Intelligence Governance to accelerate sustainable development.

 Georgia actively participated in global discussions and side events at the Summit.
 Irakli Kobakhidze, Georgia’s Prime Minister, spoke at the Summit of the Future and highlighted peace, digital cooperation and security.
-This reflected his commitment to multilateralism, and global issues.
-We are particularly pleased with the commitment of the to accelerate the Sustainable Development Goals (SDGs) by 2030, in collaboration with international community.
+This reflected his commitment to multilateralism, collaboration and global issues.
+We are particularly pleased with the commitment of the Georgian government to accelerate the Sustainable Development Goals (SDGs) by 2030, in collaboration with international community.

 This summit could pave a way for future gatherings focusing on similar themes.
 It will ensure that global governance remains responsive and flexible to new challenges.